Milas: Sights of interest

 The Mausoleum of Hecatomnus was discovered in 2010 when men were arrested for illegal digging for antiquities.
-A marble sarcophagus and numerous frescoes were discovered in the tomb, although it was believed many relics had already been taken from the tomb and sold on the black market.
+A marble sarcophagus and numerous frescoes were discovered in the tomb, although it was believed many relics had already been taken and sold on the black market.
 Recently a golden crown from the tomb has been identified and agreed to be returned to Turkey.
 The tomb is very important for understanding of Carian art and craftsmanship as it was built by their best architects and sculptors and was a predecessor of the magnificent Mausoleum at Halicarnassus.

 The walls surrounding the temenos of one of the temples dedicated to one of the Zeus (probably Zeus Osogoa and built in the first century BC) are still visible, as well as a row of columns.

 Shores of Lake Bafa under the western flank of Mount Beşparmak, the ancient Mount Latmus.

-The Kızıl Han, a caravanserai, is a two story structure and one of two hans surviving in Beçin.
-It is plain and unimposing, and is partially ruined with its upper floor collapsed.
+The Kızıl Han, a caravanserai, is a two-story structure and one of two hans surviving in Beçin.
+It is plain and unimposing and is partially ruined with its upper floor collapsed.